Inorganic chemicals · 2024

 +Is there Trichloroacetic acid in Kansas City, KS tap water?

-Yes — Kansas City, KS's 2024 Consumer Confidence Report lists Trichloroacetic acid at 8.23 ug/L. Kansas City, KS's 2024 Consumer Confidence Report shows Trichloroacetic acid at or above the federal limit (0.5 ug/L MCL).
-Measured value is 16.5× the threshold.
+Yes — Kansas City, KS's 2024 Consumer Confidence Report lists Trichloroacetic acid at 8.23 ug/L. Kansas City, KS's 2024 Trichloroacetic acid measurement is below the federal limit of 60 ug/L (MCL).

 +What's the federal limit for Trichloroacetic acid in drinking water?